 When working on your impact assessment, don’t just think about the direct costs of recovering from an attack.
-Also think about operational impact (lost productivity), lost revenue arising from systems downtime or lost customers, contractual or regulatory liabilities, reputational damage to your brand and individuals’ well-being.
+Also, think about the operational impact (lost productivity), lost revenue arising from systems downtime or lost customers, contractual or regulatory liabilities, and reputational damage to your brand and individuals’ well-being.

 It can be tempting to take a qualitative approach and go with a finger in the air high, medium and low but try and find the time to take a quantitative approach and apply actual impact levels if possible.
 This will make the exercise more realistic and will have a greater impact on stakeholders.
 Below is an example of impact levels that we created for a client.

 |1||Very low||Partial downtime of a single project||Loss of less than £25,000||Warning from regulatory body||Minor negative publicity||Inconvenience to several people|